20% discount on holidays between 4th January and 20th March 2024.

 WI-FI & MOBILE COVERAGE

-Wi-Fi is provided.
+Full fibre leased line broadband connection provides this property with Wi-Fi connectivity.
 Mobile coverage is good on most networks.

 Long Byre has biomass central heating in addition to the Clearview log burner with an unlimited supply of logs from the estate provided.